mortigenus/mortigenus.github.io/cv.md

 __iOS Developer__, MobileUp LLC

-Outsourcing company, I had a number of projects there.
-I worked both alone and in team, was building some projects from scratch, some joined later on, had different tasks including architecture development, memory optimisation, UI and UX and so on.
+A consulting company, I had a number of projects there.
+I worked both alone and in a team, was building some projects from scratch, some joined later on, had different tasks including architecture development, memory optimisation, UI and UX and so on.
 I used a vast amount of technologies in different projects, e.g. MapKit, CoreLocation, Bonjour, XSLT...

 `2009-2011`
 __iOS Developer__, Noviy Marketing LLC

 Startup company I worked at from day one.
-I was involved in everything from designing prototype to releasing to AppStore and supporting our app after that.
+I was involved in everything from designing a prototype to releasing to AppStore and supporting our app after that.

 ## Skills